Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 return gdf

-The GHG Protocol mandates explicit data quality thresholds.
-Automated compliance gates must reject or flag records that fall below DQ3 for material categories.
-The gating layer evaluates spatial precision, fallback tier, EF vintage, and calculation confidence.
+The GHG Protocol mandates explicit data-quality thresholds, so automated gates reject or flag records below DQ3 for material categories.
+The gating layer evaluates spatial precision, fallback tier, EF vintage, and calculation confidence in one composite test, then splits the dataset into ledger-bound and remediation-bound tiers.

 gdf["is_compliant"] = (